 Include a recent photograph of yourself.
-This photograph may be sent to offices as part of the placement process.
+This photograph will be sent to offices as part of the placement process.

-Include a one-page resume that outlines your educational background, honors and recognitions, work experience, and special skills (including foreign language proficiencies).
-If you do not have a current resume, check with the UNT Career Center for advice on format.
+Include a one-page resume that outlines your educational background, honors and recognitions, work experience, special skills (including foreign language proficiencies), etc. If you do not have a current resume, check with the UNT Career Center for advice on format.

 Letters of Recommendation